 CHECK(LOWER(label) = label);

-The following example adds a check constraint to the edge property name.
-The
+The following example shows how to add a check constraint to the edge property

 converts the output to an empty array if JSON_KEYS